HwWobbe/Wip-Main/README.md

 ## enhancement considerations
 ...

+* consider the use of alternate media types
+  * perhaps PDFs
 * Produce a rendered version of GitHub content that can be distributed
   * review the particular advantages of ...md files
     * consider the capabilities of various .md dialects